 As discussed previously, the project proposes to implement a VMT reduction strategy to achieve a 20 percent reduction in project VMT, half of which (a 10 percent reduction) shall be achieved with TDM measures.
-The VMT reductions may be achieved through project design characteristics, land use, parking, access, and TDM best practices (e.g., unbundled parking, on-site bicycle parking, parking for car-sharing vehicles, and Eco Passes for residents).
+The VMT reductions may be achieved through project design characteristics, land use, parking, access, and TDM best practices (e.g., on-site bicycle parking and Eco Passes for residents).